 Inverness based Lanetech is a well-established business that has been serving clients across the UK for over 10 years under the leadership of David Powell.
 With more than 60 clients including well-known brands such as Craggan Outdoors and Keltic Seafare, Lanetech provides website design and development; internet services and email newsletter set-up and design.

 The acquisition by The Apprentice Store, also based in Inverness, represents a significant milestone for the social enterprise which already offers managed Microsoft Office 365 services; managed cyber resilience; Cyber Essentials; Webroot anti-virus, and Microsoft Office 365 plans.
 The deal, which will have a carefully managed transition period of 18 months, has already led to the appointment of apprentice Aaron Williams.

-Aaron, aged 17, studied at Inverness High School and was introduced to The Apprentice Store through the Barnardo’s Works programme.
+Aaron was introduced to The Apprentice Store through the Barnardo’s Works programme.
 Having spent four days a week with David Massey and the team for eight weeks, managing director David and mentor Neil Huggan were so impressed with his attitude and approach to client service that he has been offered an apprenticeship specialising in web development.